nodejs/node/doc/api/buffers.markdown

 ### INSPECT_MAX_BYTES

 How many bytes will be returned when `buffer.inspect()` is called.
-This can be overriden by user modules.
+This can be overridden by user modules.